kobiyoyo/Coding-Challenges/MultiplePointersStrategy.md

+Multiple Pointers Pattern
+Creating pointers or values that correspond to an index or position and move towards the beginning, end or middle based on a certain condition.
+Very efficient for solving problems with minimal Space as well.

 ## SumZero(arr)
 Write a function called sumZero which accepts a sorted array of integers.
 The function should find the first pair where the sum is 0.